FatToni/hypex-volume-control/README.md

 A connected IR sensor to the raspberry allowes me to use any remote control device for example this from my panasonic tv.

 Have fun

+The hidapi-0.7.0 lib is necessary to get it running.